 This is quite a popular question and there are a few things to take into consideration.
 Apart form your budget, you might like to think where you would like to display the painting or drawing.
 What size space do you have available - not forgetting to add extra on for framing.
 I often get my clients to cut out pieces of paper to various shapes and sizes and hold them up to the wall where they think they would like the painting or drawing to be.
 This helps clients to visualise what it would be like. if you need any help and guidance, do drop us a line at anytime.

-Once clients have received a final scan or photo, minor changes can be made at this stage.
+Once clients have received a final photo, minor changes can be made at this stage.
 Don’t forget you can watch the portraits process.
 All oil portraits can be viewed at various stages on our Art Studio Blog.

 This depends on the size and destination of your portrait and a full guide can be found on our prices page.
 We flat pack very safely and securely and most of our portraits are sent UPS on a tracked expedited service.
 We also try to use environmentally friendly products and packaging, everything we send our portraits in, can be reused or recycled.